EMPATHY SUMMIT

 This is where the Empathy Movement steps in: by teaching empathic connection to people, animals, and nature, we directly address the problem of normalized violence at individual, community, and systemic levels.
 The movement also provides a unifying framework for sectors that often operate in parallel but disconnected efforts, such as social justice, animal advocacy, and environmental action.
 By reconnecting these sectors through a shared foundation of empathy, the Empathy Movement amplifies their collective impact and builds the foundation for lasting societal transformation.

-10:xx am - Speaker: Felicia Darling (15 min)
+Speaker: Felicia Darling (15 min)

 Bio: Dr. Felicia Darling is a Math/Ed Professor at UC Berkeley and SRJC and author of Empathy Unchained: Heal Your Trauma.
 Uplift the World.
 (LinkedIn) (Facebook) (Website)